hsm5xw/Stellaris-Evalbot-CC2520-CC2591EMK/README.md

 implement a wireless version to control the Evalbot.
 I try to be as open as possible, but some of the other code that comes with the kernel and the CC2520-CC2591EMK chip cannot be distributed due to the licensing regulations.

-The original CC2520 Software Examples[3] were based on an MSP430 devices.
-The Stellaris Evalbot is based on an ARM Cortex-M3 architecture.
+The original CC2520 Software Examples[3] were based on MSP430 architecture.
+The Stellaris Evalbot is based on ARM Cortex-M3 architecture.

 ----------------------------------------------------------------------------------------------------------------------------------